Chart Color Schemes

 Aroona - Currimundi ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Aroona-Currimundi was found to have a below average cultural diversity, with 82.5% of its population born in Australia, 91.0% being citizens, and 95.9% speaking English only at home.
-The predominant religion in Aroona-Currimundi is Christianity, which accounts for 48.7% of the population, compared to 50.0% across the rest of Queensland.
-The top three represented ancestry groups are English (33.8%), Australian (27.6%), and Irish (9.1%).
+Aroona-Currimundi has a cultural diversity index below average, with 82.5% of its population born in Australia, 91.0% being citizens, and 95.9% speaking English only at home.
+Christianity is the predominant religion, accounting for 48.7% of Aroona-Currimundi's population, compared to 50.0% across the rest of Queensland.
+The top three ancestry groups are English (33.8%), Australian (27.6%), and Irish (9.1%).

 Frequently Asked Questions - Diversity